troglobit/mg/README.md

 * Feb 25, 2000: First import into the OpenBSD tree, where it is currently maintained with contributions from many others.
 * May  8, 2016: First import from OpenBSD 5.9 to [GitHub][]
+* May 15, 2016: First major release from GitHub
 * Jul 22, 2018: Second major release from GitHub, now standalone!

 See the source distribution for the list of [AUTHORS][].